2022 Holiday Email Marketing Tips to Increase Sales

 In the Sex and the City movie, Big can’t find his own words to apologize to Carrie for jilting her at the altar, so he plagiarizes love letters from famous men to their paramours.
 While these missives helped win Carrie back, it was the simple, sweet letter from Big that actually swayed her — and it will be your original words that win over your customers and drive your holiday sales.

 Last year, email was the third-highest revenue driver for Cyber Monday, at 24.2% of sales.
 To lure in your share of the revenue, you’ll need to take a cue from Big: be inspired by others, but ultimately write something from the heart.
-Here are some email best practices to drive great holiday results from your email marketing.
+Here are some holiday email marketing tips to drive great holiday results from your email campaigns.

 The best way to win over your audience is to make them feel like your email was written specifically for them.
 While too much segmentation may make it harder to optimize your email for each segment, you can use mass personalization.
 This creates broad customer segments and puts them together like puzzle pieces, giving you an infinite number of combinations to use based on purchase and viewing history, buying frequency, geographic locations, and other factors.